2002 Spring Meeting Handouts

 David Appel Director, Economics Consulting / Milliman USA, Inc.

 Steven H. Weinstein, Esq.
 Barger & Wolen

 Allocating capital (or more accurately, allocating the cost of capital) has been a hot topic for several years.
 In spite of the attention, no consensus has developed on how to do this.
 The panel will discuss some new developments in this area.
 These include the development of an axiomatic treatment of risk called "Coherent Measures of Risk" and a corresponding notion of "Coherent Allocation of Capital," using game theory concepts.
-The CAS Committee on Theory of Risk has also been directing a project called the "Risk Premium Project" that addresses this issue.
+The CAS Committee on Theory of Risk has also been directing a project called the "Risk Assessment Database" that addresses this issue.